Sigma 35mm f/2 DG DN prime lens review: A solid performer

 Sigma 35mm f/2 lens review sample

-A tricky scene with many different bright sources in the frame against a backdrop.
+A tricky scene with many different bright light sources in the frame against a dark backdrop.
 It would have been better with a smaller aperture, but I was hand-holding and the fp L doesn’t have in-body stabilization.
 Stan Horaczek

 As with many direct lens comparisons at the moment, it will really come down to which 35mm you personally prefer.
 Both the Sigma 35mm f/2 DG DN and the Sony FE 35mm f/1.8 come in within $100 of each other retail price.
 At the same time, they both compete with Samyang’s $399 35mm AF lens.